lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Some Relevant Quotes

->"Nothing in biology makes sense except in the light of evolution."
+>Nothing in biology makes sense except in the light of evolution.

 --- Theodosius Dobzhansky, Evolutionary Biologist